OlivierB29/mobilecms-api/README.md

 - Q: When running tests : Error: No code coverage driver is available
 - A: Install php-xdebug

-- Q : "@ error/constitute.c/ReadImage/412" when running PHPUnit on Ubuntu 18.04
+- Q : "@ error/constitute.c/ReadImage/412" or "Web : ImagickException: attempt to perform an operation not allowed by the security policy `PDF’" when running PHPUnit on Ubuntu 18.04/20.04
 - A: [Imagick - ImagickException not authorized @ error/constitute.c/ReadImage/412 error](https://stackoverflow.com/questions/52817741/imagick-imagickexception-not-authorized-error-constitute-c-readimage-412-err)